cabforum/servercert/docs/BR.md

 The CA SHALL record at least the following events:

-The CA and each Delegated Third Party SHALL record details of the actions taken to process a certificate request and to issue a Certificate, including all information generated and documentation received in connection with the certificate request; the time and date; and the personnel involved.
-The CA SHALL make these records available to its Qualified Auditor as proof of the CA’s compliance with these Requirements.

-The CA SHALL record at least the following events:

 1. CA certificate and key lifecycle events, including:
   1. Key generation, backup, storage, recovery, archival, and destruction;
   2. Certificate requests, renewal, and re-key requests, and revocation;